For caregivers and other family members

 - Personal Representative form — This form allows the member to give a caregiver full access to their member account and personal health information.
 It allows Independence to permit the caregiver to request changes to the member’s account and receive personal health information on behalf of the member.
 Legal documentation is required to be submitted with the completed form.

 - Appointment of Representative form — This form is only needed when the caregiver is filing an appeal or grievance on the member’s behalf, or speaking with a third party vendor.
 Learn more about how to file an appointment of representative form.

-For specific Member benefit or claims information, please contact us.
-With a completed Personal Representative form on file, we can answer any questions you may have about your loved one's Medicare health insurance information.
+For specific member benefit or claims information, please contact us.
+With a completed Authorization for Disclosure of Health Information form or Personal Representative form and legal documentation on file, we can answer any questions you may have about your loved one's Medicare health insurance information.

 - The Perfect Kind of Self-Care for Caregivers

 - Help Wanted: How to Get Better at Accepting Caregiving Support